This post may contain affiliate links. Please see my disclosure policy for details.

 If there was a bedroom I would like for myself, it’s this one.
-Not only was the decor lovely and the room light and airy, it provided incredible views over the River Dart and gardens.
+Not only was the decor lovely and the room light and airy, but it also provided incredible views over the River Dart and gardens.

 All of the furniture in here is from the 1950s aside from the Mother of Pearl chest which she bought from Damascus in 1929.
 It’s stunning and well worth a look.

-As well as the bedroom you can have a peek inside the walk in dressing room, the sitting room and the Fax room too.
+As well as the bedroom you can have a peek inside the walk-in dressing room, the sitting room, and the Fax room too.

-I loved looking into the old bathroom called ‘the smallest room’ with the old fashioned loo!
+I loved looking into the old bathroom called ‘the smallest room’ with the old-fashioned loo!
 It even came equipped with old toilet paper haha.

 Staircase & Inner hall

 The main staircase is also original since the 1790s and is in fabulous condition.
-Along the stairs you can find lots of paintings lining the walls and carpets too.
+Along the stairs, you can find lots of paintings lining the walls and carpets too.

 I also found that the Inner Hall is an underrated room in the house.
-Here you can find some incredible tapestries, ornaments, trinket boxes and carpets.
+Here you can find some incredible tapestries, ornaments, trinket boxes, and carpets.